-Swiss Abroad part-time: the challenges of working in two countries
+Part-time Swiss Abroad: the challenges of working in two countries

 Even if all or part of your income has already been taxed in another country, it is generally necessary to declare global wealth and income in your tax domicile.

 “Without an agreement, double taxation is possible.
 However, in certain cases, Switzerland takes into account the fact that you’ve already had to pay taxes in another country,” Töpperwien says.
 But she warns that “not declaring anything in Switzerland or only declaring partially can qualify as tax fraud, even if the income has been taxed elsewhere”.
-She adds: “If you’re not paying taxes anywhere, there’s a problem.”
+In addition, “if you’re not paying taxes anywhere, there’s a problem”, she says.

 Announcing departure or arrival

-Some Swiss communes require notification of your departure if you plan to spend more than three consecutive months (90 days) abroad – at which point they consider you a Swiss Abroad, which has tax implications.
+Some Swiss municipalities require notification of your departure if you plan to spend more than three consecutive months (90 days) abroad – at which point they consider you a Swiss Abroad, which has tax implications.

-According to Töpperwien, most communes are accommodating and open to negotiating stays abroad as long as six months or occasionally a year, without registering your departure.
-Rules can also vary depending on the canton.
-Töpperwien strongly recommends “always getting in touch with the commune and the tax authorities”.
+Töpperwien says most municipalities are accommodating and open to negotiating foreign stays as long as six months or occasionally a year, without registering a departure.
+Rules can also vary from canton to canton.
+Töpperwien strongly recommends “always getting in touch with the municipality and the tax authorities”.

 Managing finances in multiple countries

-As co-owner of a tourism company in Scandinavia, Karin* has enjoyed snowy winters there for over ten years.
-In addition to this, she works as a travel agent in Switzerland.
+As co-owner of a tourism company in Scandinavia, Karin* has enjoyed snowy winters for over ten years.
+She also works as a travel agent in Switzerland.

 It can be complicated to own a business in a country where you do not speak the language fluently and whose administrative processes are unfamiliar.
-“Without a partner who knows the local system, I probably never would have taken the plunge,” Karin said.
+“Without a partner who knows the local system, I probably never would have taken the plunge,” she says.

 In cases like Karin’s, it’s important to separate business and personal finances and to structure cash flows clearly for the tax authorities.
 Having bank accounts in each country becomes virtually indispensable.

-Although it is perfectly legal to own businesses in multiple countries, “choosing your company’s legal structure and the way you set things up are very important, because these have tax and social-security implications,” Töpperwien explains.
+Although it’s perfectly legal to own firms in multiple countries, “choosing your company’s legal structure and the way you set things up are very important, because these have tax and social-security implications,” Töpperwien explains.

-Harmful gaps in social-security benefits
+Gaps in social security benefits

-Anyone working in Switzerland is legally subject to the Swiss social-security system, even if they do not live in the country full-time.
+Anyone working in Switzerland is legally subject to the Swiss social security system, even if they do not live in the country full-time.
 Most other countries have a similar requirement.
-However, working in several countries doesn’t necessarily mean that you have to pay into each one’s social-security system.
+Yet working in several countries doesn’t necessarily mean that you have to pay into each one’s social security system.

-Switzerland has social-security agreementsExternal link with over 50 EU and EFTA (European Free Trade Association) countries as well as 22 other countries.
+Switzerland has social security agreementsExternal link with over 50 EU and EFTA (European Free Trade Association) countries as well as 22 other countries.
 In the EU/EFTA, the goal is to limit affiliation to a single country, even for people who work in several countries.

 Things become more complicated if Switzerland does not have an agreement that covers your situation.
-This can result in paying into more than one social-security system.
-It can also lead to gaps in social-security contributions.
+This can result in paying into more than one social security system.
+It can also lead to gaps in contributions.

 According to Töpperwien, part-time Swiss Abroad often fall prey to the administrative back and forth.
-Those who frequently modify their residency status with their Swiss communes can undermine their social-security and fiscal stability.
+Those who frequently modify their residency status with their Swiss communes can undermine their social security and fiscal stability.
 Old-age pensionsExternal link are especially at risk.
 “To benefit from a good pension later on, it’s preferable to contribute consistently [into the pension scheme] of a single country,” Töpperwien advises.

 Virtually every person’s case is unique, since it depends on their specific work circumstances (salaried employee, self-employed, seconded, etc.), on the foreign county involved, and on the presence or absence of an agreement.
-It is therefore advisable to contact the social-security authorities directly to discuss your particular situation.
+It is therefore advisable to contact the social security authorities directly to discuss your particular situation.

 More